KNeugent/LineOfSightBinaries/README.md

 * the list of unknown binaries
 * the list of known secondary stars in the surrounding environment.

-Example csv files are provided as well. `M31binaries.csv` is the list of unknown binaries and `M31OBs.csv` is the list of secondary stars.
+Example csv files are provided as well. `M31_binaries.csv` is the list of unknown binaries and `M31_OBs.csv` is the list of secondary stars.

-The code can then be run using `python3 lineOfSight.py`
+The code can then be run using `python3 line_of_sight.py`

 ### Outputted files

-The program outputs `losResults.csv` that shows the percentage of times each object was close enough to a secondary object such that it would be classified as a line-of-sight binary.
+The program outputs `los_results.csv` that shows the percentage of times each object was close enough to a secondary object such that it would be classified as a line-of-sight binary.

 ## A test case: Red Supergiant + OB binaries
 The example below walks us through the process of applying the Monte Carlo simulation to red supergiant + OB binaries in the Local Group galaxy of M31.